viniciusban/awesomemess.com/_posts/2020-03-01-recalling-bash.md

 $ uuidgen
 ```

-Really random strings come from `/dev/urandom` as we can see in examples below.
+True random strings come from `/dev/urandom` as we can see in examples below.

 3-char length string with only letters and digits: